 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide is relevant to you if you are experiencing page encoding issues and abnormal characters appearing on your pages.
+This guide is for you if you encounter page encoding issues and unusual characters appearing on your pages.

-If you encounter page encoding issues, it is important to check that your page encoding is set to UTF-8.
-UTF-8 is a universal encoding that supports most characters used worldwide.
-It can happen that some files contain characters that are incompatible with UTF-8 encoding.
-In this case, you need to convert them to UTF-8 using a suitable text editor.
+If you encounter page encoding issues, it is important to check that the encoding of your page is set to UTF-8.
+UTF-8 is a universal encoding that supports most of the characters used around the world.
+It may happen that some files contain characters incompatible with UTF-8 encoding.
+In this case, you must convert them to UTF-8 using an appropriate text editor.

-If the HTML page encoding is, for example, UTF-8 while the database is in latin-1, accents will not be interpreted correctly by MySQL.
-If the pages contain special characters (Arabic texts, Chinese, accents), they may display correctly on your website but not in phpMyAdmin, or vice versa...
+If the HTML page encoding is, for example, in UTF-8 while the database is in latin-1, the accents will not be interpreted correctly by MySQL.
+If the pages contain special characters (Arabic, Chinese texts, accents), they may display correctly on your website but not in phpMyAdmin, or vice versa...

 Use a text editor capable of saving your files in UTF-8.
-If you import text files with SQL code inside, they should be edited with software that saves in UTF-8.
+If you import text files containing SQL code, you must edit them with software that saves in UTF-8.

 UTF-8 in PHP